Understand Your Chances Of Winning The Lottery In 5 Minutes Flat

 |Ball 1||Ball 2|

-So, if you look a little closer at those numbers drawn, you can see that 01, then 02 is the same as 02 then 01!
-If your numbers were 01 and 02 you'd hit the jackpot for both of those.
-So there are actually 2 ways of drawing every result, 01 then 03 - or 03 then 01 etc.
+So, if you look a little closer at those numbers in the table, you can see that 01, then 02 is exactly the same result as 02 then 01!
+If your numbers were 01 and 02 you'd hit the jackpot for either of those.
+So there are actually 2 ways of drawing every result, 01 first then 03 - or 03 first then 01 etc.

 Confused yet?
 Waddya mean 'no'! ;-)

 You have found the secret formula for working out your chances of winning the lottery!

 You worked out there were 6 possible ways the balls could be drawn.
 And you worked out that there were 2 ways each set of results could be drawn - because it didn't matter what order the balls were in for you to win.
 The only thing you didn't do was to divide the 6 possible results by the 2 ways of drawing them.
 Whcih gives the actual 1 in 3 chance of winning.

 You may now call yourself a student of lottery statistics and probability.

 Let's get dangerous.
 We're going to jump up to a 4 number lottery with 3 balls drawn.
 Ooooooh.
 (Patience eager student, 49 balls shall come to those who wait!).

 OK.
 So if you write down all the possible combinations that can be drawn, how many are there?

 OK.
 So there's 24 combinations.
 Now look closely, like before.
 How many times is each set of numbers repeated?
 How many times, for example, can you see balls 01, 02 and 03 but in any order?